 RITE OF CHRISTIAN INITIATION OF ADULTS (RCIA)

 The Rite of Christian Initiation of Adults is the Catholic Church’s way to initiate new members.
-It is a process that provides support and welcome for individuals as they consider conversion to the Catholic Church, as well as for those who have been baptized but have not received the sacraments of Confirmation and Eucharist.
+It is a process that provides support and welcome for individuals as they consider conversion to the Catholic Church, as well as for those who have been baptized but have not received the sacraments of Eucharist and Confirmation.
 The goal of the process is full communion and active participation in the life of the Catholic faith community.

-Adults participating in the RCIA at Holy Trinity Parish meet regularly for several months with RCIA team members during which time they become familiar with the Catholic faith, its liturgy, morality, devotions, and the life of the Catholic community.
+Adults participating in the RCIA at Holy Trinity Parish meet regularly for several months with RCIA team members during which time they become familiar with the Catholic Faith, its liturgy, morality, devotions, and the life of the Catholic community.
 Those who complete this period of preparation and express the desire to enter into full communion with the Church are normally received into the Church at the Easter Vigil.